d-holguin/RawRustServer/README.md

     }
 }
 ```
+## Database

+`RustThreadPoolServer` includes a simple in-memory database for handling user data.
+The `SimpleDB` struct is used to store usernames and passwords, and is queried whenever a user tries to log in.

+The database is implemented as a shared, thread-safe data structure using `Arc<SimpleDB<String, String>>`.
+This allows multiple instances of `PostLoginHandler` to have access to the same database data across multiple threads.

+In the given example, the `SimpleDB` is initialized with a single user having username "admin" and password "hunter12".

 ## Error Handling
 The project leverages a custom error type, `AnyErr`, for flexible and efficient error handling. `AnyErr` can wrap any error, providing additional context while maintaining the original error as the source.
 This enables better error tracking and easier debugging.
 Inspired by [anyhow](https://github.com/dtolnay/anyhow).